vibewell25/vibewell/docs/error-handling.md

 3. Offering clear recovery paths
 4. Ensuring issues are properly logged and tracked

-By using error boundaries and fallback UI components consistently throughout the application, we create a more resilient and user-friendly experience.
+By using error boundaries, fallback UI components, and the error handling system consistently throughout the application, we create a more resilient and user-friendly experience.